 The only reason to consider making an after-tax contribution to an IRA (non-Roth) is tax-deferred growth.
 If you had invested your non-deductible contribution in a taxable brokerage account instead, you would need to pay tax each year on interest, dividends, and capital gains distributions, even if you don't sell any shares.

 While you avoid annual taxation when you make an after-tax contribution to an IRA, when you take distributions in retirement, the taxable portion will be taxed as ordinary income.
 In 2019 and 2020, the highest marginal tax rate is 37%.

 In a brokerage account, only short-term capital gains and non-qualified dividends are taxed at the higher ordinary income rates.
 Long-term capital gains and qualified dividends are currently taxed at much more favorable rates: between 0% and 20% depending on your regular income bracket.
 (An additional 3.8% federal net investment income tax may apply to certain taxpayers).

 Investors should consider whether the additional years of tax-deferred growth will be worth a tax rate that could be twice as high.

 Reason #3: Your Required Minimum Distributions Will Increase

-When you turn age 70 1/2 the IRS requires individuals to begin tapping their IRAs (excluding Roth IRAs) and qualified retirement plans (e.g. 401(k) or 403(b) plans).
+When you turn your RMD-eligible age, the IRS will require you to begin tapping IRAs (excluding Roth IRAs) and qualified retirement plans (e.g. 401(k) or 403(b) plans).
 The amount that you'll be required to withdraw each year is essentially the sum of your combined retirement accounts (referenced above) divided by the distribution period from the Uniform Lifetime Table.
 The greater the assets in retirement accounts, the more your RMD will be, regardless of whether you need the income or not.

 As previously explained with the Pro-Rata Rule, when you have made non-deductible contributions to an IRA, a certain percentage of your RMD may be considered tax-free.
 However, because you have made the after-tax investments in an IRA, your overall pool of assets subject to required minimum distributions has increased.